 What is actually underneath the snow and within the shadow resides what Jung called The Self, the great mystery of our essential being which is already whole and complete.

 Maintaining a perfect rigid persona and protecting the ego against the chaos of the unconscious, even with the help of social media, is an exhausting, thankless, and never-ending task doomed to failure.
 Many of the most prominent psychologists since the time of Freud have clearly and consistently stated that repression does not work, for what we resist persists and what we repress only grows stronger and darker as it festers in the unconscious.3 Though repression and denial often serve the healthy purpose of protecting our psyche from situations and feelings that we may be developmentally unready for, we often forget that when we are ready to deal with them we must begin the often uncomfortable process of peeling off the layers of denial and examining our shadow.

 Who is to Blame?

 Original sin is but an external structure that reflects a part of the Western psyche that has become rigid.
-Both the shadow of the collective unconscious in the West, a term Jung used for the way groups seem to share aspects of their unconscious, and the doctrine of original sin are now intertwined in a mutually beneficial symbiotic relationship, which serves to retain many harmful and outdated beliefs.
-However, as Jung’s analytical psychology has demonstrated, it is possible to shine enough light on our being to melt through the layers of over-identification with our persona as well as the shadow, to reveal an original wholeness and goodness underneath.
+Both the shadow of the collective unconscious in the West, a term Jung used for the way groups seem to share aspects of their unconscious, and the doctrine of original sin, are now intertwined in a mutually beneficial symbiotic relationship.
+This relationship serves to retain many harmful and outdated beliefs.
+However, as Jung’s analytical psychology has demonstrated, it is possible to shine enough light on our being to melt through the error of identification with our persona and our shadow, to reveal an original wholeness and goodness underneath.